ExpressLRS/Docs/docs/quick-start/transmitters/updating.md

             <br clear="right" />

         7. Press the ++"SYS"++ Key on your Radio to display the Tools Menu, where you can find the Lua Scripts.
-            - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.
+            - Older Radios or those with only one Menu Key must long-press the ++context-menu++ Key to access the System Menu.
             - Consult your Radio User's Manual on how to access the System Menu.

         8. Scroll down and select `ExpressLRS` Lua Script.